chef/chef-web-docs/layouts/shortcodes/chef-server/system_requirements_server_hardware.md

 **All Deployments**

 - 64-bit CPU architecture
-- CPU support for SSE4.2 extensions (Xeons starting in 2007 and Opterons in 2012)
+- CPU support for SSE4.2 extensions (Xeon processors starting in 2007 and Opteron processors in 2012)

 **Standalone Deployments**